Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 7/DND Session 56.md

 - need to visit this

 [[The defiled librarian]] is brought up in a discussion between Verena & Marinus

+Waron gets confirmation from the Radiant light/angels that his wife is in fact alive
+- but they wouldn't give any further information
 # References
 ---